 Bad Fuel Pump

 The fuel pump can become damaged, wear or degrade.
-If you don’t notice physical damage, cracks, or fuel leaking from the pump, you must complete troubleshooting procedures to verify your pump is bad.
+If you don’t notice a physical damage, cracks, or fuel leaking from the pump, you must complete troubleshooting procedures to verify your pump is bad.

 FIX: Before you check the fuel pump, check to make sure you are getting fuel to the fuel pump if you didn’t already complete this step when checking for fuel line blockages.

 If you are getting fuel out of the line and into the container, you have confirmed you have flow.
 If not, you need to find the blockage that may be in your fuel lines or fuel filter.

 Once you have confirmed fuel flow to the pump, reattach the fuel line to the inlet port.
 Remove the fuel line from the carburetor and place it in a container.
-Check your pump is working correctly by starting your fuel flow and starting your riding mower.
+Check your pump is working correctly by starting your fuel flow and starting your mower.

 You should have a steady or pulsating flow of fuel coming out of the fuel line.
 If you do not, you need to replace your fuel pump so you can continue to get fuel to your riding mower.

 The carburetor’s function is to regulate the air and fuel your engine requires.
 When the carburetor is dirty and clogged from old fuel sitting in the carburetor, it can prevent your riding mower from getting adequate fuel.

-Before you start tearing apart your riding mower carburetor, perform a quick procedure to confirm you actually have a problem inside the carburetor.
+Before you start tearing apart your carburetor, perform a quick procedure to confirm you actually have a problem inside the carburetor.
 You don’t want to disassemble the carburetor only to find it isn’t the problem.

 First, remove the air filter and spray carburetor cleaner into the air intake.
 Next, start your mower to see if it starts, runs, and then shuts off.
 If it does, proceed with cleaning your carburetor.

-FIX: If you are a little mechanical and don’t mind working with many small parts, then you should be able to tackle the job of cleaning your riding mower carburetor.
+FIX: If you are a little mechanical and don’t mind working with many small parts, then you should be able to tackle the job of cleaning your carburetor.
 Follow the steps in this article to disassemble and clean your carburetor.